 By default, at power up the LCD shows the pointing display.
-The upper line alternates between "Pointing" and the compass bearing and elevation angle of the closest satellite.
-In the picture below, the satellite bearing is South-South East (SSE) and the elevation angle to the satellite is 46 degrees.
+The top line alternates between "Pointing" and the compass bearing and elevation angle of the closest satellite.
+In the picture below, the satellite bearing is South-Southeast (SSE) and the elevation angle to the satellite is 46 degrees.

-The lower line displays the received signal quality, expressed as a number in tenths of a dB.
-In pointing mode typical values are 52.0 to 55.0.
-The higher dB value that you can get, the better.
+The lower line displays the received signal quality as a number of dBs.
+In pointing mode typical values are 50 to 53.